As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'I could enclose you in a suit which would make you look much larger and formidable, as well as helping you climb faster,' Junior offered.

-'Over to the river than around to the cow paddock where we keep my other friends during the day, after dark, they are in the house in their stalls safe from the night creatures,' Junior said.
+'Over to the river than around to the cow paddock where we keep my other friends during the day.
+After dark, they are in the house in their stalls safe from the night creatures,' Junior said.

-They arrived at the river which looked very inviting but perhaps checking on inhabitants would be a good idea first then approached the cow paddock where several animals which you could call cows were quietly browsing on lush grass.
+They arrived at the river which looked very inviting but perhaps checking on inhabitants would be a good idea first then approached the cow paddock where several animals which you could call cows were quietly browsing on the lush grass.
 Altogether a bucolic scene and pleasing to the eye, 'Pleasant, perhaps if we head back it is nearly lunchtime, and I am a bit peckish,' Tony said.

 'Oh that's right mustn't forget that you need to eat, not starting to hurt are you?'
-Junior asked looking worried.
+Junior asked, looking worried.

 'I think I can last another hour before expiring,' Laughing to convey amusement, 'If things get desperate I have some chocolate bars in my bag.'

-Junior set a fast pace back to the house occasionally checking that his companion wasn't fading away; still alive, Tony arrived back then made a quick salad and brewed some tea with Junior monitoring the process.
+Junior set a fast pace back to the house occasionally checking that his companion wasn't fading away, still alive Tony arrived back then made a quick salad and brewed some tea with Junior monitoring the process.

 'Would you like some?'
 Tony asked.

 'Technically my species are omnivores meaning that we eat vegetables, fruits and what we can catch in the way of animals.
-Now being civilised we cook those first,' Tony explained the added when Junior looked horrified, 'I have already been briefed not to do anything like the latter.
+Now being civilised we cook those first,' Tony explained then added when Junior looked horrified, 'I have already been briefed not to do anything like the latter.
 Those minerals I need that are not in vegetables are in cans and supplements.'